nagaokar12/nagaokar12.github.io/essays/E6: Reflecting on Assignment 3.md

 My system is a store selling diecast cars.
 There are three types of cars being sold; standard road cars and racing vehicles (stock and open-wheel).
 The fourth product page is a page that sells display cases for diecast cars.

 #### 2. Any notable shortcomings, bugs, problems, or additional features not implemented?
-There were a lot, but once I complete it, I'll narrow it down.
+Security was one thing I did not focus much on.
+I did not do the extra credit assignment

 #### 3. Describe what you are most proud of about your system:
 I'm comfortable with how the linkage to every page worked out.
 It ran smoothly transitioning from page to page, in my opinion.
 It's not a hard thing to do, but that was one of the few things that was handled quite cleanly making this assignment.
+I'm pretty happy with how the navbar turned out considering how bad it looked in the beginning of the project.
+It displays the username, cart quantity, and all four product pages cleanly.

 #### 4. Describe what you are least happy with your system:
-I'm not happy with how the display is.
-I spent a significant chunk of time trying to figure out how my navbar could be user-friendly, and in the end, I couldn't figure it out.
+I'm least happy with my invoice display.
+A lot of people had nicer displays and I keep getting docked for how it's looked, which I suspect is what will happen in this assignment too.
+Considering the amount of time I spent on other parts of this project, it looks better than it did before.

 #### 5. How was developing this assignment different than assignment #2?
 Developing this assignment was different than Assignment #2 because everything was so specific whereas Assignment 2 was quite basic in comparison.
 Assignment 3 also involves using cookies and sessions for the user data instead of the querystring as well.